Black Hole Entropy from String Entanglement: FZZ Duality and String Entanglement Entropy

 where \( r \in [0, \infty) \) and \( \theta \in [0, 2\pi) \) are the coordinates of the target space, \( \Sigma \) represents the worldsheet, \( h \) is the worldsheet metric, and \( R[h] \) denotes the worldsheet Ricci curvature.
 The target space is a two-dimensional ``cigar'' with the radius of $S^1_\theta$ smoothly shrinks to zero at $r=0$ while it asymptotes to constant as $r\to \infty$.
 The winding number conservation law is broken because the $S^1$ is not a nontrivial cycle, shrinking to zero at the tip of the cigar.
+Note that $k>2$ is required for $c>0$ and for physical quantities in the dual sine-Liouville CFT to be well-defined.
+In this paper we assume $k> 3$ so that we can sensibly interpret the gauged WZW model as a string theory on the two-dimensional black hole.
+This is because the winding scalar field $\hat{\chi}$ on the cigar background behaves as $\hat{\chi} \sim e^{-(k-3)r}$ for $k>3$ as $r\to\infty$ \cite{Kazakov:2000pm}.
+This is also understood by the fact that the effective mass squared of the winding scalar is proportional to $(k-3)^2$ due to the contribution from a linear dilaton gradient for $r\to\infty$ \cite{Karczmarek:2004bw, Maldacena:2005hi,Chen:2021emg}.
+See \eqref{Phi_cigar} for the dilaton profile in the cigar CFT\@.
+It follows that the winding scalar field becomes non-normalizable unless $k>3$; otherwise the contribution of $\hat{\chi}$ to the black hole thermal entropy diverges.
 The partition function of the cigar CFT is

 The sine-Liouville CFT is composed of a linear dilaton CFT and a compact free boson ($\mathrm{LD} \times S^1$) with a potential term due to a winding string condensate.
 The action is given by

 where

 Here, $\hat{r} \in (-\infty, \infty)$ and $\hat{\theta} \in [0, 2\pi\sqrt{k})$ denote the target space coordinates.
 The background charge $Q$ is fixed by equating the central charge of $\mathrm{LD} \times S^1$ with \eqref{c:cigar} to be\footnote{In this paper, we work in units of $\alpha^\prime=1$.} $Q = 1/\sqrt{k-2}$.
 The potential $V_\mathrm{sL}$ originates from condensation of string states with a unit winding number and is given by